Reviews You Can Rely On

 Measured Battery Weight 6lbs, 5 oz

 Electric chainsaws used to be unable to compete with the cutting performance of gas chainsaws.
 Thanks to the EGO Power+ CS2005, those days are officially over.
-It is the fastest battery chainsaw we have tested and is now faster than the 20" gas chainsaws in our lineup.
-It blew away the competition in our standardized, 4 x 4 cutting time test, with a blazing 3.5 sec cutting time, beating the next best by 1.5 seconds (a gas saw), and leaving the average 15.4 seconds cutting time in the dust.
+It is the fastest battery chainsaw we've tested and is now faster than the 20" gas chainsaws in our lineup.
+It blew away the competition in our standardized, 4 x 4 cutting time test, with a blazing 3.5-second cutting time, beating the next best by 1.5 seconds (a gas saw), and leaving the average 15.4-second cutting time in the dust.
 It also has no wind-up time.
-In addition, if you consider no messing with a choke or pulling the handle 20 times on a cold day like you have to do with a gas chainsaw, then the Ego truly blows away the gas competition in the speed department.
+In addition, if you consider messing with a choke or pulling the handle 20 times on a cold day like you have to do with a gas chainsaw, then the Ego truly blows away the gas competition in the speed department.
 Our testers had the same comment again and again, “it feels like you're cutting through butter.”
 It also has a handy display that tells you how much battery you have left and if you are in eco, medium, or boost modes.

 The biggest downside with the saw is the weight.
-While it's about the same weight as a 20-inch gas chainsaw, it's 4-5 lbs heavier than the 18-inch battery models in our tests.
+While it's about the same weight as a 20-inch gas chainsaw, it's 4-5 pounds heavier than the 18-inch battery models in our tests.
 You notice right away when you pick it up.
 When you have the luxury of owning multiple saws, we found ourselves still reaching for the Husqvarna Power Axe 350i and Ego Power+ CS1800 when doing limbing work.
 If weight is a big factor, you might still prefer the Husky if you want the most cutting performance in a 14.6lb saw.
 And the Ego 18-inch is still the clear best value (more below).
 It is much less expensive than the CS2005, lighter, and maybe all the saw you need.
-The hefty 6.3 lbs 6amp hour battery is part of the increase in weight.
+The hefty 6.3-pound 6amp hour battery is part of the increase in weight.
 You can always lighten the weight using the Ego five amp hour battery or even the 2.5 amp power battery, although runtime and cutting speed will go down.
 Also note that the saw moves to a more traditional chain tightening tool, which is stored under the saw.
 Most gas-powered saws use this, so more experienced chainsaw users may prefer this chain-tightening method.
 However, if you're used to the tool-less tightening that most battery chainsaws use, you may find the CS2005 a little more involved and nuanced to tighten, at least at first.

 Does this model replace the need for a gas-powered chainsaw?
 Not quite yet.
 If you are cutting for hours, a gas saw is probably a better bet as you would need multiple batteries or take a lot of charging breaks.
 That said, with this release, the Ego has narrowed the gap between gas and battery-powered, and many people may find it replaces their need for a gas saw.
 If we could only own one chainsaw, this is the one.